 Journaling is a process to enhance your journey of the pursuit of excellence.
 Here's a list of unexpected ways writing will improve your life.

-The journey of excellence is one of constant self-improvement, and I have been on that road, like many for a long time, taking a close look at my own heart.
-For me, one of the areas I have been paying close attention to is what has led me at many times to take on too much.
-I have come to recognize that excellence is more a matter of balance than of volume.
-That journey continues, as I actively and honestly look inside.
+The journey of excellence is one of constant self-improvement, and I like many have been on a path taking a close look at my own heart for some time, working towards balancing my emotions and logic.
+I have been paying close attention to my need for a high level of activity, which often leads me to take on too much.
+Recently, I've come to realize that excellence is more a matter of balance than volume.
+The journey continues as I actively and honestly look inside myself, writing my thoughts.

-Many people practice and enjoy journaling, for others, there may be some hesitation to its benefits.
-Journaling is thinking on paper and is an important step in our pursuit of excellence.
-It helps to measure our goals and become more reflective.
+Countless people enjoy journaling; for others, there may be some reluctance due to a lack of understanding of the benefits.
+Journaling is thinking on paper and is an essential step in our pursuit of excellence.
+Writing our thoughts down helps us measure our goals and become more reflective.
 How can we hope to become our best without taking the time for self-reflection?

 Writing down your thoughts…When I first began to write down my thoughts, I struggled to find the time to do it.
-Then I noticed that my determination to get all of the words right slowed my momentum.
+Then I noticed that my determination to get all of the words correct slowed my momentum and my joy for writing.
 I found myself examining the grammar and punctuation; I wanted perfection, but then I realized that excellence of expression means giving yourself the freedom to not worry about technicalities.
-Journaling became much easier and less frustrating once I started to write in a free flow manner, writing whatever came to mind.
+Journaling became much more comfortable and less frustrating once I began to write in a free flow manner, writing whatever came to mind.

-10 Unexpected Ways Journaling will Enhance your Life
+10 Shocking Ways Journaling will Enhance your Life

 We are sharing Thai Nguyen's suggested 10 Benefits of Journaling: